Is It Safe to Look, Just Look, at Spam?

 Email is generally encoded in two sections:

-1. the headers, which control and document how the message is routed across the internet.
+1. The headers, which control and document how the message is routed across the internet.

-2. the body, which is typically the HTML code that makes up the message you see.
+2. The body, which is typically the HTML code that makes up the message you see.

 Viewing email source

-Given this “suspect” spam:
+Consider this “suspect” spam.

 Suspected spam.